Mike-Kirkpatrick/fantasy-football-analyses/README.md

 - For every plot, state which direction they want to see their name (top or bottom)

 ### Brief Introduction
+- Reading is hard so I've used as few words as possible.
 - Time Period
 - Rational for comparing last 5 years
 - Welcome ideas for things to look at in the future